Get ready to celebrate! Mid-Week Focus this week features World Teachers’ Day – 2013!

 Irina Bokova did just that.
 A native of Bulgaria, Irina serves as the first female and first European to head UNESCO, the United Nations Educational, Scientific and Cultural Organization.
-UNESCO, headquartered in New York City (US) headed up a number of special events for this year to recognize the international teaching profession and the essential role of teachers in providing quality education at all levels.
+UNESCO, headquartered in New York City (US) heads up a number of special events for World Teachers’ Day each year to recognize the international teaching profession and the essential role of teachers in providing quality education at all levels.

 That’s the point.
 No matter where you live and work, no matter what you call your curriculum…teaching children as they maturate from one grade to the next in ways that lead to their success, not failure, is our core job.

-Here’s a wonderful way to include students in celebrating education worldwide any time of year:
+CELEBRATE EDUCATION WORLDWIDE – Here’s a wonderful way to include students in celebrating education worldwide just ahead or after October 5, and any time of year: